 2015 UPDATE: The rules discussed in this 2011 blog post are set to be implemented this year.
 The “Ambush Election” rules will likely go into effect on April 14, 2015, and the “persuader” rule changes are expected to take effect in July 2015.
-As discussed below, the combined effect of these changes will likely be that employers will be blindsided by union elections, and have a hard time finding experienced labor lawyers willing to represent them.
+As discussed below, the combined effect of these changes will likely be that employers will be blindsided by union elections with no time to react, and have a hard time finding experienced labor lawyers willing to represent them.
 Employers are advised to contact labor counsel proactively and prepare a strategy to remain union-free before there is even a hint that a union is organizing employees.

 On June 20 and 21, 2011, the Federal government (through the U.S Department of Labor (“DOL”) and the National Labor Relations Board (“NLRB” or “Board”) respectively) announced proposed rules that seek to strip away any significant means employers have to mount an effective defense to unionization drives.
 Given how tough it is for employers to win union elections under the current system, one can only wonder what problem the government seeks to fix with these proposed rule changes.
 It seems that the old adage “if it ain’t broke, don’t fix it” does not apply where the government and private sector unionization is concerned.
 Through these proposed rules, announced by two federal agencies a mere day apart, private employers are being sent a clear message that the federal government wants to help unions win more elections.
 Employers would be wise to heed this message and prepare accordingly.

 Under the current system, unions win roughly 65% of elections.
 Recent statistics show that pre-election hearings are noticed and completed within just 13 days.
 In addition, on average, elections are typically conducted within 38 days.
 In 2010, 95% of all initial elections were conducted in less than 60 days.

 b.
 Practical Realities of the Current Election Process